codeoverflow-org/nodecg-io/README.md

 ## How to contribute

 If you want to contribute to this bundle you can implement one of those services or fix an [issue](https://github.com/codeoverflow-org/nodecg-io/issues).
-Before contributing head over to the [How to contribute](https://nodecg.io/contribute/contribute/) - Guide.
+Before contributing head over to the [How to contribute](https://nodecg.io/contribute/contribute/) guide.

 ## Code Overflow Team